 The unique relationship between physiological process and behavior are examined with emphasis upon emotion, learning, and motivation (formerly PSY 455).
-Prerequisite: PSY 100 and 210 or permission of program director

 PSY 352.
 Drugs and Behavior

 The variety of drugs which affect the nervous system and behavior are examined.
 The physiological and pharmacological bases for the use and misuse of drugs in our society are discussed and historical perspectives are explored.